antononcube/Raku-LLM-Functions/docs/Using-engineered-prompts.md

 Answer the questions concisely.
 DO NOT use the word "and" as list separator.
 Separate list elements with commas.
 DO NOT number the list or the items of the list.
+Give preference to numeric results, and Yes/No results.
 Try to put the question-answer pairs in GitHub Markdown table.
 END
 ```